2019 Día de los Muertos Festival: Lowrider Altars, Mariachi & Lucha Libre | San José

 Submitted by the Event Organizer

-Come enjoy the 9th Annual Dia de los Muertos Festival filled with live music, food, local artists, lowrider altars, over 100 vendors, and even Lucha Libre wrestling.
+Come enjoy this year’s special 10th Annual Dia de los Muertos Festival filled with live music, food, local artists, lowrider altars, over 100 vendors, and even Lucha Libre wrestling.

-Día San José is steeped in tradition, culture and featuring an amazing display of San José’s long history with its Mexican past, and has grown in attendance to over 4,000 attendees and continues to prosper.
+Día San José is steeped in tradition and culture.
+The festival features an amazing display of San José’s long history with its Mexican past, and has grown in attendance to over 4,000 attendees and continues to prosper.